SOME VERY BASIC INFORMATION ON NC WORKERS’ COMPENSATION LAW

 INSURANCE: Most employers buy workers’ compensation insurance to cover their workers’ comp risks.
 Large employers may be self-insured and hire a third party administrator, often an insurance company, to administer their claims.
 Either way an injured worker is likely to be dealing with an experience adjuster.

 NORTH CAROLINA INDUSTRIAL COMMISSION: Almost all NC Workers’ Compensation Law disputes are addressed to the Industrial Commission.
-This includes disputes about whether a condition is compensable as well disagreements over medical treatment or disability payments.
+This includes disputes about whether an injury is covered under workers’ comp in NC as well disagreements over medical treatment or disability payments.

 Kevin Bunn is a North Carolina workers’ compensation attorney with an office in Cary, NC, convenient to Raleigh.
 Please call or email for your free consultation with a NC workers’ comp lawyer.